 Go to the

-on the left and click open the desired matter for which you want to generate the document.Click on the
+Matterson the left and click open the desired matter for which you want to generate the document.Click on the

-option.Select the desired template from the dropdown and click the
+Filestab, and then+ Newbutton.
+SelectDocument from templateoption.Select the desired template from the dropdown and click the

-button.The appropriately-filled document should be on its way to the recipient and appear in the matter
+Create a document from templatebutton.The appropriately-filled document should be on its way to the recipient and appear in the matter

-section where you tap toSave
+Infosection where you tap toSaveit.

 Note: For more on document template and automation, check out this helpful video.